-3. Once your done cutting, glue Elsa onto the bag.
+3. Once you’re done cutting, glue Elsa onto the bag.
 Cut your tulle to size (I honestly I did not measure).
 Fold the top part accordion style and glue it around her shoulder and trim any excess tulle.

 4. This step is optional, but to give the bag a more finished look, I added glitter snowflake stickers and made a small bow with my thin ribbon and glued it to Elsa’s cape.
-At this point I also added my favor tags.
+At this point, I also added my favor tags.
 Print the favor tags (download below).
-Punch out tags with a 2″ paper punch, than hole punch the bag and tag.
+Punch out tags with a 2″ paper punch, then hole punch the bag and tag.
 Using the twine, tie the tags to the bags.

 That’s it, your all done!
 Now wasn’t that easy 🙂 This was my first time making favor bags like this too and I dare say the end result was a very impressive favor bag for very little effort (just how I like my craft projects)!

 *A little tip for you, during the party put a small table near the front door (my husband’s great idea) and put all the favor bags on it with the sign I provided below (thanking your guests for coming and telling them to take a favor bag).
-This way you can ensure all of your pint size guests get their favor bags even if they have to leave early.
+This way you can ensure all of your pint-size guests get their favor bags even if they have to leave early.

-*Click on the image to download the file.
-Downloaded file WILL NOT have the watermark*
+The downloaded file WILL NOT have the watermark

 So what do you all think, would you make these or just buy them?
 Let me know it in the comments below.